Populist Party (United States): Debate by historians

-Goodwyn (1976) and Postel (2007) reject the notion that the Populists were traditionalistic and anti-modern.
+Lawrence Goodwyn (1976) and Charles Postel (2007) reject the notion that the Populists were traditionalistic and anti-modern.
 Rather, they argue, the Populists aggressively sought self-consciously progressive goals.
 Goodwyn criticizes Hofstadter's reliance on secondary sources to characterize the Populists, working instead with material generated by the Populists themselves.
+Goodwyn construes Populism as a cultural concept, a radical agrarian "insurgent movement" that championed democratic politics against the exploitative commercial capitalism of the elites.
 Goodwyn determines that the farmers' cooperatives gave rise to a Populist culture, and their efforts to free farmers from lien merchants revealed to them the political structure of the economy, which propelled them into politics.
+Goodwyn asserts that the Populist movement overcame astounding odds and brought many non-elites to "participate in significant democratic politics" for the first time.
+Goodwyn notes that the radically democratic promise of the Populists largely went unfulfilled.
+As such, Populism represents a "saga of democratic striving," albeit one fated to failure because it was arrayed against the forces of economic modernity.
+In contrast to Goodwyn, Postel instead emphasizes the strikingly modernizing impulses of the Populists.
 The Populists sought diffusion of scientific and technical knowledge, formed highly centralized organizations, launched large-scale incorporated businesses, and pressed for an array of state-centered reforms.
 Hundreds of thousands of women committed to Populism, seeking a more modern life, education, and employment in schools and offices.
 A large section of the labor movement looked to Populism for answers, forging a political coalition with farmers that gave impetus to the regulatory state.
 Progress, however, was also menacing and inhumane, Postel notes.
 White Populists embraced social-Darwinist notions of racial improvement, Chinese exclusion and separate-but-equal.
+Postel characterizes Populism as a broad social movement containing "diverse and contradictory elements," leaving an especially mixed legacy in American racial politics.